ElphysAlvarez01/How-to-Use-FRED-API/README.md

 5. **Median Household Income (Annual):** The median annual income of households in the state, reported in current dollars.
 6. **Labor Force Participation Rate (Monthly):** The percentage of the state's population that is either working or actively looking for work, reported monthly.

-#### Please note: Certain Data Series were not available across all states.
-For example, the State Minimum Wage Rate (Annual) was not available in Alabama.
+#### Please note:
+- **Certain Data Series were not available across all states.** For example, the State Minimum Wage Rate (Annual) was not available in Alabama.
 If data was missing for a specific state for a data series, it was skipped and noted on the output.
+- **To find the series codes quickly, I recommend you do the following:**
+   - I recommend you look for the specific series on the site for one state.
+For example, you can find the state unemployment rate for California.

+     ```
+      'California': 'CAUR'
+     ```
+    - Then I would encourage you to go to ChatGPT and ask it to retrieve the other 49 state series codes.

+     ```
+      state_codes = {
+    'Alabama': 'ALUR',
+    'Alaska': 'AKUR',
+    'Arizona': 'AZUR',
+    'Arkansas': 'ARUR',
+    'California': 'CAUR',
+    'Colorado': 'COUR',
+     ```

 ## Acknowledgments
 FRED API: This notebook uses data provided by the FRED website, a service maintained by the Federal Reserve Bank of St. Louis.